Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Arguably the most extravagant Xianxia production in recent years, Jade Dynasty returns to the big screen all the classic elements the genre has been associated with since the 1980s.

-There are also gorgeous oh-so-Chinese backdrops, as well as action sequences choreographed by Ching Siu-tung, the top Hong Kong name for fantasy action movies since the 1980s.
+There are also gorgeous oh-so-Chinese backdrops, as well as action sequences choreographed by Ching Siu-tung, the top Hong Kong name for fantasy movie action since the 1980s.

-Traditional and sweeping in scope, humorous, and with a good mix of attractive young leads and charismatic veterans, Jade Dynasty pans out very much like a Chinese RPG video game and that is exactly where the entertainment is.
-There are also Pixar-worthy animal escorts, including a majestic dragon you would long to have as a friend.
+Traditional and sweeping in scope, humorous, and with a good mix of attractive young leads and charismatic veterans, Jade Dynasty pans out like a well-made Chinese RPG video game and that is exactly where the entertainment is.
+There are even Pixar-worthy animal escorts, including a majestic dragon you would long to have as a friend.

-Needless to say, Jade Dynasty is also a superb introduction to modern Xianxia stories.
-In other words, it’s a great stepping stone to the many Xianxia television dramas produced each year.
+The summary of it, Jade Dynasty is a superb introduction to modern Xianxia stories.
+Needless to say, it’s a great stepping stone to the many Xianxia television dramas produced each year too.

 6. Legend of the Demon Cat (妖猫传)